HoboVR-Labs/docs.hobovrlabs.org/contribution.rst

 Contributing
 ============

 You can contribute code, documentation, issues, examples, etc. If you want to contribute something, feel free to message someone.
 Otherwise, please follow the code or documentation contribution guidelines.
+Also see `Terms and Conditions`_.

 How to Contribute Code
 ^^^^^^^^^^^^^^^^^^^^^^